Sphinx vashti Strecker, 1878

 Photograph copyright: Merrill A. Peterson

 This species can be associated with the genus sphinx by its very large size, typical wing-shape, clubbed antenna, and pattern of gray, white, and black.
-It is most likely to be confused with Sphinx perelegans, but it lacks the smooth component of the subterminal line of S. vashti.
-Sphinx vashti is larger than Sphinx sequoiae, a species that occurs near junipers in Oregon.
-It is most readily distinguished from S. vashti by its solid gray hindwing.
+It is most likely to be confused with Sphinx perelegans, but S. perelegans lacks the smooth component of the subterminal line of S. vashti.
+Sphinx vashti is larger than Sphinx sequoiae, a species that occurs near junipers in Oregon and that can be readily distinguished from S. vashti by its solid gray hindwing.

 The synonym Sphinx mordecai McDunnough was described from Penticton, British Columbia.

 This species is common to abundant in all habitats throughout the Pacific Northwest including coastal rainforests and mixed hardwood forests at low elevations west of the Cascades, montane coniferous forests at high elevations in the Cascades and Rocky Mountain regions, and in both juniper woodlands and sagebrush rangelands east of the Cascades at middle to low elevations.

 This common sphinx moth is found throughout the Pacific Northwest as far north as south-central British Columbia.
 It does not occur in the most arid steppe habitats but is abundant in adjacent foothills and riparian areas.
 It is uncommon in western Washington.

 The range of this species extends east from the Northwest and central Alberta to Lake Michigan.
 The southern limits of its range are Oklahoma, northern Arizona, and southern California.

 This species appears to be a foodplant specialist feeding on snowberry (Symphoricarpos spp.) in the Caprifoliaceae.

 Adults have been collected from April through July in our area.
 This species is nocturnal and comes to light.

 Powell & Opler (2009)